plumcake/404Finder/README.md

 # 404Finder
-A scanner for broken links with WAF bypass
+A web scanner for broken links with WAF bypass